Skip to Main Content

 Income statements

 Lenders will also want to look closely at your company’s income statements.
-Even if you have a lot of cash in the bank, spending more than you make is a bad sign and could lead to default.
+Even if you have a lot of cash in the bank, spending more than you make is a bad sign and could lead to business loan default.

 Personal and business tax statements